 If the recommendation is accepted, the award presentation will be made according to the procedure below.
 If the recommendation is not accepted, the SIAM VPand the Chairperson of the Prize Committee will select an acceptable paper at least three months prior to the award date.

 The Chairperson of the Prize Committee will notify the recipient(s) of the award at least three months in advance of the award date.
 An invitation will also be extended to the recipient(s) to attend the award ceremony to receive the award and to present the paper.

 Description of the Award

-The award will consist of a plaque and a certificate containing the citation.
-If the selected paper has multiple authors, each author will receive a plaque and certificate.
+The award will consist of a certificate containing the citation.
+If the selected paper has multiple authors, each author will receive a certificate.
 There will be no cash award associated with the prize.

 Award Date and Period

 Beginning in 1995, the prize will be awarded every third year at the triennial SIAM Conference on Optimization.
 The award period will be the four calendar years preceding the year of the meeting.
 The overlap in award periods is intended to ensure that no paper will fail to be considered because of differences between the official publication date of the journal issue containing the paper and the actual time when that issue reaches its subscribers or because of the requirements that the committee notify the SIAM VP at least five months prior to the awarding of the prize.